zikunz/tp/docs/DeveloperGuide.md

 ### 1.1 Software Overview

-easyLog is a Command Line Interface (CLI) application for warehouse employees to manage items and orders in the warehouse. easyLog allows users to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the warehouse at ease.
+easyLog is a Command Line Interface (CLI) application for home based businesses to manage items and orders in their inventory. easyLog allows users to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
 If the user types fast, easyLog can get logistic management tasks done faster than traditional Graphical User Interface (GUI) applications.

 easyLog, comprises a Parser component, Ui component, Storage component, Item component, Order component and Command